bmrussell/LGBattery/README.md

 Response is:
 * an JSON array of objects, one per device under `message['payload']['deviceInfos']`.
 * `message['payload']['deviceInfos'][]['capabilities']['hasBatteryStatus']` is `True` if the device has a battery that can be queried.
+* `message['payload']['deviceInfpython -m venv .venv
-* `message['payload']['deviceInfos']['id']` seems not to be unique over time, so no good for saving which device is being monitored.
+os']['id']` seems not to be unique over time, so no good for saving which device is being monitored.
 Original release used this & was changed to use `extendedDisplayName` instead as user unlikely to have multiple instances of the same peripheral.

 ### WATCHING FOR BATTERY CHANGE